-63 Stella Ting-Toomey, Communicating Across Cultures (New York: The Guilford Press, 1999), 38.
+27 Stella Ting-Toomey, Communicating across Cultures (New York: Guilford Press, 1999), 38.

-Saving face64
+Saving Face

-Erving Goffman invokes this metaphor for the study of face saving, "[it] is to study the traffic rules of a social interaction; one learns about the code the person adheres to in his movement across the paths and designs of others, but not where he is going, or why he wants to get there."65 A U.S. government worker in Afghanistan was surprised by the "traffic rules of interaction" when he had to decide how to navigate a delicate situation between his interpreter and the commanding officer of the Afghan police.
+Erving Goffman invokes this metaphor for the study of face-saving: "[it] is to study the traffic rules of a social interaction; one learns about the code the person adheres to in his movement across the paths and designs of others, but not where he is going, or why he wants to get there."
+A U.S. government worker in Afghanistan was surprised by the "traffic rules of interaction" when they had to decide how to navigate a delicate situation between their interpreter and the commanding officer of the Afghan police.
 The situation started with a miscommunication between the U.S. worker and the interpreter.
 The U.S. worker purchased some Korans as gifts in Egypt to bring to some important Afghans.
 The interpreter, a Muslim, carried the Korans and handed them to the Afghan recipient when cued to do so by the U.S. worker.
 There was one Koran left.
 The U.S. worker intended to give it to an Afghan friend, but the interpreter thought it was meant for the commanding officer and gave it to him while the U.S. worker was busy.
-When the U.S. worker figured out the miscommunication, he felt it would be possible to explain the mix-up.
-But the interpreter was emphatic; one cannot "ungive" a gift, especially a Koran.
+When the U.S. worker figured out the miscommunication, they felt it would be possible to explain the mix-up.
+But the interpreter was emphatic; one cannot ungive a gift, especially a Koran.
 The U.S. worker had a few options.
 One was to let the Koran stay where it was, which would save the face of the interpreter and the commanding officer.
-The other option was to, in effect, save his own face because it was his intention to deliver the Koran to a very respected Afghan man, whom the commanding officer also knew.
+The other option was to, in effect, save face because it was their intention to deliver the Koran to a very respected Afghan, whom the commanding officer also knew.
 It was difficult for the U.S. worker to accept that this mistake could not be corrected.
-On the other hand, "face" is such that, once it is lost, that is even more difficult to "correct."
-What decision would you make in this situation?
+On the other hand, face is such that, once it is lost, it is even more difficult to correct.
+What decision would you make in this situation?2 it is important to consider, for example, when working through a conflict or negotiating with someone from a culture where face plays a large role in social interaction, how you can shape your behavior and communications so that you do not compromise the face of your counterpart unintentionally so that you ensure the outcome you need.